 The Deer Hill Outfitting Store plays an important role in the comfort and safety of our participants.
 We research each item thoroughly and carefully select gear based on function and value from The North Face, Helly Hansen, Sierra Designs, and others.
 We stock enough clothing and gear to meet every participant’s needs.
 There is no need for you to reserve clothing and gear from us in advance.

 It is not necessary to buy all new clothing and gear for the trip.
-We can provide much of the specialized gear that is needed through the Deer Hill Store for either rental or purchase.
+We can provide much of the specialized gear that is needed at a reasonable cost through the Deer Hill Store for either rental or purchase.
 The group leader/teacher either is, or has designated, your liaison with Deer Hill.
 We ask that you communicate with him/her regarding any rental or purchase needs.
 The group leader/teacher will then compile a list and submit it to Deer Hill at least 7 days before the beginning of the program.
 Please do not contact Deer Hill directly to request items from our store.

 When the group arrives at Deer Hill, our experienced staff will check all of their gear and clothing.
 Our leaders will determine whether or not a participant’s gear is appropriate for the program.
 Occasionally, if an item is deemed insufficient, it may be necessary for us to provide a replacement from the Deer Hill Store.

 Your group leader/teacher provides credit card information to Deer Hill prior to the start of the program so we can charge any incidentals, rentals, or purchases for the group.
 After the program, we will send an itemized invoice so the group leader/teacher can bill individual families.
 Another option is for participants to bring cash and pay for any rental or purchase items up front.
 Both options work well for us.